 “What we’ve found is obviously that not everyone has the right skill set for what you need, it’s certainly possible to find a candidate which is brilliant in one area but they aren’t willing to learn outside of that space.”

 Shan has also found that recruitment of university graduates, unfortunately, doesn’t solve the problem either.

 “The talent coming out of university is great except sometimes they don’t have the right experience of necessary industry training for us to actually onboard them.
 I would love to hire straight out of university but unfortunately for us, the skills just aren’t in the right place,” she says.

 upskilling is a time-consuming task

-Randstad’s report suggests that a mid-term strategy to combat the talent shortage issue could be for businesses to either hire potential talent which is able step up and train or by identifying talent elsewhere in the industry which has a potential to cross-train and upskill.
+Randstad’s report suggests that a mid-term strategy to combat the talent shortage issue could be for businesses to either hire potential talent which is able to step up and train or identify talent elsewhere in the industry which has the potential to cross-train and upskill.

 But Shan points out that, while this is a great alternative to hiring talent suited for the role, upskilling is often a time-consuming and expensive route to go down.

 “We have had to upskill a lot of people we have brought on board and we have had good experiences though.
 The people we have brought on so far have been amazing, but it took us forever just to find the right person for that skillset,” she says.

 “For any startup, there is a balance between time and capital.
 The less time you have, the more capital you burn and vice versa, so you end up running around trying to fill in the gaps.
 It takes time to upskill people, it takes time to expand the current knowledge skillset to the point that they can do the work themselves.”